Economics (ECN)

 Prerequisites: ECN 101 or ECN 102

-Attributes: Asian Studies Course, International Relations Course, Non-Western Studies (GEP), Undergraduate
+Attributes: Asian Studies Course, CCC: Mission: Global Citizenship, International Relations Course, GEP: Non-Western Studies, Undergraduate

-ECN 476 Women & Econ Dev in South Asia (3 credits)
+ECN 476 Econ of Gender in South Asia (3 credits)

-The course explores the relationship between the role of women and economic development in South Asia, which is mostly defined as a region including India, Pakistan, Nepal, Bangladesh, and Sri Lanka.
-Broadly, we will examine women's changing economic roles including analysis of labor force participation, wage inequality, gender differences in education, intra-household distribution of resources, and the economics of fertility.
-We will review the basic economic concepts of demand and supply and the historical perspectives on women's relative status, the source of gender differences, and women's role in economic development.
-We will eventually examine the labor market outcomes and consequences of working women and how these decisions influence the overall economic development of the South Asian region.
+The course explores the relationship between the role of women and economic development in South Asia, a region that includes India, Pakistan, Nepal, Bangladesh, and Sri Lanka.
+Broadly, we will examine women's changing economic roles, including analysis of labor force participation, wage inequality, gender differences in education, the intra-household distribution of resources, and the economics of fertility.
+We will review basic economic concepts of demand and supply, historical perspectives on women's relative status, the sources of gender differences, and women's role in economic development.
+We will eventually examine labor market outcomes and the consequences of working for women, and how these decisions influence the overall economic development of the South Asian region.

 Prerequisites: ECN 101 or ECN 102

-Attributes: Asian Studies Course, Gender Studies Course, International Relations Course, Non-Western Studies (GEP), Undergraduate
+Attributes: Asian Studies Course, Gender Studies Course, International Relations Course, GEP: Non-Western Studies, Undergraduate

 ECN 477 Chinese Economics (3 credits)